avabellaw/my-recipe/docs/research/research.md

     * Big images, nicely presented
 * I love the "popular searches" feature of the search bar.
     ![allrecipes search bar](allrecipes-search-bar.webp)
+* I like that there are two ways to search (the navbar and further down the page).

 **Cons**
-* Search bar is quite low down on the homepage.
+* Search bar is quite low down on the homepage, however, there's also a second search icon in the nav.

 ## [Jamie Oliver's website](https://www.jamieoliver.com/)